liledix4/void/multihasher4void/README.md

 >
 > Once the hash calculation is complete, select ``File → Save list...``.
 Save as MultiHasher XML (``.mhx``).
 After that, you move on to the next batch script.

-### Run from Hash Sum File
+### Step 2: Run from Hash Sum File

-Once you have a hash sum file (XML-formatted ``.mhx``), you use this batch script to finally rename and move files in the Void fashion.
-This script doesn't do additional calculations since it's assumed that MultiHasher already did heavy lifting.
+Once you have a hash sum file (XML-formatted ``.mhx``), you drag-and-drop it onto batch script to finally rename and move files in the Void fashion.
+Script doesn't do additional calculations since it's assumed that MultiHasher already did heavy lifting.

 If you don't use ``VOID_OUTPUT_PATH`` environment variable, script puts all files (collected into directories named after file extensions) next to the place you run the script from.